 What can help improve your code?

-Most programmers dream of writing code quickly and as beautifully as possible, and so that everything works perfectly the first time.
-But not everyone succeeds in making the code not only workable, but also understandable.
+Most programmers dream of writing code quickly and as beautifully as possible so that everything works perfectly right away.
+But not everyone succeeds in making the code not only workable but also understandable.
 How do you succeed in writing clean code?
-There are two ways - self-organization and teamwork.
+There are two ways — self-organization and teamwork.

 Let's look at several possible ways to improve individual code quality.
 These guidelines are suitable for any developer level.